cldwalker/ltfiles/README.md

 ## Description

 This is my Light Table User plugin a.k.a. dotfiles which recreates LT as I use it.
 This will pull in my keys, behaviors, commands and plugins.
 While my workflow is centered around vim, clojure(script) and web development, you may find other useful tidbits.
+Note: This configuration does require 0.8.0-alpha or greater.

 ## Install